rchillyard/TableParser/README.md

 Note that _P1_, _P2_, ... _Pn_ each have a context bound on _CellParser_ (that's to say, there is implicit evidence of type _CellParser\[P]_).
-This is the mechanism which saves the programmer from having to specify explicit conversions.
+This is the mechanism that saves the programmer from having to specify explicit conversions.
 _T_ is bound to be a subtype of _Product_ and has two context bounds: _ClassTag_ and _ColumnHelper_.

-See section on _CellParsers_ below.
+See the section on _CellParsers_ below.

 ## Table

 The _Table_ class, which implements _Iterable\[Row]_, also has several methods for manipulation:
 ### query methods

-* def rows: Seq\[Row]
+* def content: Content\[Row]
 * def maybeHeader: Option\[Header]
 * def toCSV(implicit renderer: CsvRenderer\[Row], generator: CsvProductGenerator\[Row], csvAttributes: CsvAttributes): Iterable\[String]
 * def maybeColumnNames: Option\[Seq\[String]]